seansangh/Chart-Stock-Market/README.md

 *Analyze the Stock Market*

-This is an app that allows you to view a graph displaying the recent trend lines for each added stock, add new stocks by their symbol name, remove stocks, and see changes in real-time when any other user adds or removes a stock.
+This is an app that allows you to view a graph displaying the recent trend lines for each added stock, add new stocks by their symbol name, remove stocks, and see changes when any other user adds or removes a stock.

 ...